The Other Facts of Life

 - Declaration of Guardian in Event of Incapacity – designates who your parents would want as their guardian if they are incapacitated and unable to make decisions.

 An attorney can obtain and prepare these documents for you or you can also find them online.
 In Texas, the Texas Hospital Association offers free, downloadable advance directives.
-You can get a HIPAA authorization form from your parents’ doctors, or download one online.
+You can get a HIPAA authorization form from your parents’ doctors.
 The American Association of Retired Persons (AARP) offers links to advance directives documents for each state.
 Also, some organizations, such as the Gulf Coast Legal Foundation, provide free or reduced cost legal aid.
 Search online using keywords “Legal Aid” for resources in your area.

 Once you have the paperwork, keep it with you at all times, so you’ll be ready in an emergency or healthcare situation involving your parents.